Do you know what day it is?

 (Side note: I’m pretty sure NOBODY is familiar with ALL the local candidates running.
 So seriously, never feel shame about that.
 That is why amazing resources on the internet exist, so you can quickly compare them and see where they stand on key issues.)

 It was SO easy and allows you to go through each candidate, compare, add people to your ballot, and then email your ballot to yourself so when you go into the voting booth, so all you have to do is pull up your phone and check off the correct names.
+(It’s not like a standardized test, you’re allowed to bring notes, haha!)

 Get the OK from your boss ahead of time

-In many states, employees are granted paid time off in order to vote!
+IIn many states, employees are granted paid time off in order to vote!
 (In Illinois, it’s two hours!)
 This Business Insider article is a great resource to see what your state offers.
 Many employees, especially if you work at a smaller company, may still not be aware of this.
 (I wasn’t until a reader sent me this!
 Thank you!!)

 The more heads up you can give your manager, the better.
 You don’t want to surprise them on a busy day by telling them they need to give you 2 hours of PTO at the last minute to vote!
 Make sure they’re OK with your plan ahead of time as a courtesy.